Anondo/Django/README.md

  tests.py<br>
  views.py<br>
 1. __init__.py: you know what that is!
-1. admin.py: to register our models as the admin
+1. **admin.py**: to register our models as the admin
-1. models.py: to create our models which are classes to be mapped with databases.
+1. **models.py**: to create our models which are classes to be mapped with databases.
 Oh yea, django supports ORM(object-relation-mapping)
-1. tests.py : to test our application
+1. **tests.py**: to test our application
-1. views.py: to create magic.
+1. **views.py**: to create magic.
 I mean, to create the views which performs all the main application functions required for the website

 ### **Installing The App**
-Each app we create or add inside a project, we need to install it or make the apps the part of the current project.
-To do so, go the project folder HelloProject inside the root folder(from now on it will we assumed that we are inside the root project folder) and open **settings.py**.
+Each app we create or add inside a project, we need to install it or make the app(s) the part of the current project.
+To do so, go to the project folder HelloProject inside the root folder(from now on it will we assumed that we are inside the root project folder) and open **settings.py**.
 Now all we need to do is this:<br>
 ![installing app](https://github.com/Anondo/Django/blob/master/img/appInstall.png)<br>